 |drawing de DL3TU|

-Sota Mountain Goat is an award for accumulating 1000 activator points from mountain summits (see below).
+Sota Mountain Goat is an award for accumulating 1000 activator points from mountain summits (see post).
 At least in Colorado, many of the winter activations are harrowing experiences in cold weather, deep snow, and high wind.
 Since it's not always practical to "hang around" at the summit the speed to set up and tear down can be critically important.
 No one wants to invest extreme energy and time climbing a mountain for an activation a descending with nothing to show for it.
 So, quick deployment and effectiveness are the watchwords for the kit.

 When I first started SOTA activations, I looked around at what other, wiser, Goats were using in their kit and tried to copy them.
 I favored the lighter weight alternatives - no heavy radios, batteries or antennas for me.
 Aside from the transceiver, and mountaineering gear, the antenna stands out as the most important element of the system.
 I noticed that most of the Mountain Goats were using the End Fed Half Wave, or EFHW for short.
 While I had never previously used one, I thought I knew just about everything I needed to know about them.
 After all, isn't it just another flavor of vertical...?
 I was wrong.
 What I discovered shocked and intrigued me, as I think it will you, too.